StrawChannel95/apocalyptic-wonderland.github.io/README.md

 # Updating

-If this Modlist receives an update, please check the Changelog before doing anything.
+If this Old Old World receives an update, please check the Changelog before doing anything.
 Always backup your saves or start a new game after updating.

 Old Old World updates based on a [Semantic Versioning](https://en.wikipedia.org/wiki/Software_versioning) system.